 The Stars Above My Childhood Home...

-This video is a preview of the long-form songs on the upcoming "Skies and Stars" album, which will release September 13th, 2019.
-Pre-order the album for a limited-time discount HERE!
+This video is a preview of the long-form songs on the "Skies and Stars" album.
+Order the album HERE!

 As I wrote in the liner notes for "Skies and Stars", "My parents gave their four children the invaluable gift of growing up on a farm in rural northwest Missouri with an unobstructed 360 degree view of the sky".
 And that sky quickly became a constant in my childhood.